 When the Care of Magical Creatures class concluded, Ron offered to help Hagrid take the unicorns back into the forest in the hopes that maybe he will get to pat one at the last moment.
-Harry decided to head back to the Common Room alone, having no desire to see anymore unicorns as he was constantly reminded of Voldemort.
+Harry decided to head back to the common room alone, having no desire to see any more unicorns as he was constantly reminded of Voldemort.
 He walked to the top of the hill in the Hogwart's grounds, and laughed as he watched the unicorns dodge and avoid Ron.
 Pansy was walking up the hill towards him, giggling as the largest unicorn was still following her.
 Hagrid said it'd give up when it got closer to Hogwarts, as unicorns avoided buildings even more than people.
-Sure enough, it stopped on the hill and neighed as Pansy waved to it, before it bolted with dizzying speed back to the forest.
+Sure enough, it stopped on the hill and neighed as Pansy waved to it, before it bolted with dizzying speed back to Hagrid.
 Harry quickly continued walking, hoping that she hadn't seen him and cursing himself for even paying attention to her in the first place.

 He couldn't help himself, her snide single-worded question simply warranted a response.
 It wasn't like he could ignore her.

 "Of what?"
 Harry asked, turning and walking backwards to look at her.

 "You didn't get to pat any unicorns," she said with a smug smile.